wiphanur/review-transformer/README.md

 **Docker**
 - **Containerization**: Docker containers encapsulate our application, making it easy to deploy and scale across any environment.
 Docker simplifies our CI/CD pipeline, ensuring that our application is portable and consistent across all development and production setups.

-### Deployment

-**Deployment & Integration**
-- The application components are containerized using Docker, which are then managed and deployed using Kubernetes to handle orchestration efficiently.
-This setup provides resilience, scalability, and a high availability system that is crucial for handling our dataset's scale.

 # Data Set
 The dataset originates from the reputable source https://insideairbnb.com, featuring information specific to Paris, Île-de-France, France, within the Detailed Review Data subset, with a cut-off date of December 23, 2023.
 Comprising 1,721,452 rows and 6 columns, the dataset includes the following fields: